| Title: | Extending 'mlr3' to Functional Data Analysis |

 A list of features to extract.
 Each element can be either a function or a string.

-If the element if is function it requires the following arguments: arg
+If the element is a function it requires the following arguments: arg and value and returns a numeric.

 For string elements, the following predefined features are available:

 The left boundary of the window.
-Initial is -Inf
+Initial value is -Inf.

 The right boundary of the window.
-Initial is Inf
+Initial value is Inf.

 However this can lead to name clashes with existing columns.